-Downtown Greens is working to purchase and conserve a parcel of land that contains living wetlands and mature trees as well as the last farmland in Fredericksburg.
+Downtown Greens is under contract to purchase and conserve a 56-acre parcel of land that contains living wetlands and mature trees, as well as the last farmland in Fredericksburg.
 As an extension of what Downtown Greens has been doing for over 25 years, this project will protect and nurture urban greenspace, teach the community about sustainable and organic growing techniques and provide accessible open space.

 About the land and our plans:

 The unparalleled 56-acre parcel of land is the last of its kind here in Fredericksburg, Virginia.
 It contains living wetlands, mature trees, and nearly 20 acres of the last working agricultural space in the city.
 This entire space is what makes it unique and worth saving.
 Downtown Greens intends to purchase and use this special property to further its mission in the following three areas: Accessible Greenspace, creation of an Agricultural Training Center, and new opportunities for Nature Based Learning.

 A host of studies have proven the health benefits of access to nature for all ages.
 As the pace of development in the City of Fredericksburg is hastening, open space is becoming more critical and the need to preserve it increasingly essential to the health of our community.

 We want to conserve this parcel of land so that future generations can continue to discover unique components of nature.
 This is one of the last remaining parcels of open greenspace in Fredericksburg, Virginia, and also includes biologically diverse wetlands and active farmland.
 The second campus will provide a continuation of Downtown Greens' successful open-access garden and green spaces for all to enjoy, with education and community mindedness at its core.